XinJingHao/DRL-Pytorch/2.1 DQN-DDQN-Classic-Control/README.md

 ```bash
 python main.py
 ```
-where the default enviroment is 'Pendulum'.
+where the default enviroment is 'CartPole'.

 ### Play with trained model
 ```bash
 python main.py --EnvIdex 0 --render True --Loadmodel True --ModelIdex 50000
 ```
-which will render the 'Pendulum'.
+which will render the 'CartPole'.

 ### Change Enviroment